 Choosing the right expandable hose is certainly more challenging than using one.
 BestReviews is here to help you shop for the right one.

 Our team has done some digging to create this shopping guide filled with pertinent information, including the benefits and drawbacks of this type of hose, features to keep in mind when shopping, and some frequently asked questions.
-When you’re ready to buy, check out our top picks in the matrix above.
+When you’re ready to buy, check out our top picks.